 - Do these technologies work?

-Many companies make these systems, but essentially they work like this: Sensors are placed in the senior’s apartment that monitor and track routine movement and activity.
-When the senior greatly varies from their normal activity in a way that’s concerning (for example spending much more time than usual in the bathroom or failing to turn on any lights) an alert can be sent to facility staff to check on the senior.
-WellAware System, QuietCare, Lowe’s Iris are examples of systems that work on this principle.
-GrandCare, and Stealth Health are similar systems that include the added ability to monitor vital signs and detect falls.
+- When the senior greatly varies from their normal activity in a way that’s concerning (for example spending much more time than usual in the bathroom or failing to turn on any lights) an alert can be sent to staff to check on the senior

-Another indication that these technologies do not scare the dickens out of seniors was revealed when more than 1,600 seniors recently volunteered to participate in a University of Minnesota study on the efficacy of these devices, and willingly had them installed in their homes.
+Recently, 1,600 seniors reportedly volunteered to participate in a University of Minnesota study on the efficacy of these devices, and willingly had them installed in their homes.

-Of course it’s possible that these technologies might on occassion fail to recognize a problem, but in assisted living communities they are meant as a supplement to normal and regular welfare checks and supervision, so these technologies seem to provide much to be gained and little to lose as long as communities do not recklessly attempt to replace staff en masse with monitoring systems (which no one has proposed).
+Of course it’s possible that these high tech assisted living technologies might on occasion fail to recognize a problem, but in assisted living communities they are meant as a supplement to normal and regular welfare checks and supervision.

-What are you thoughts about these technologies?
-Would you object to a system like this in you or your or loved ones assisted living apartment?
-Does this technology give you the heebie jeebies or would you adopt it wholeheartedly?
-We welcome your comments below.
+What are your thoughts about these high tech assisted living technologies?
+Would you object to a system like this in a senior loved one’s assisted living apartment?
+We’d love to hear your stories below.